 A W S - Ada Web Server

-We are happy to announce the availability of the AWS 1.4 release.
-The API
+Dmitriy Anisimkov and I are very happy to announce the availability of the

-could change slightly at this stage but should be fairly stable now.
+AWS 1.2 release.
+The API could change slightly at this stage but should be

 AWS stand for Ada Web Server.
 It is not a real Web Server like Apache.
 It is

-a small yet powerful HTTP component to embed in any applications.
+a small yet powerful HTTP component to embedded in any applications.
 It means

 that you can communicate with your application using a standard Web browser